How to Process Ingredients for Carp Bait

 Cooling

-Hot ingredients should not be casually mixed into systems containing heat-sensitive liquids, active enzymes or ingredients whose behaviour you want to control.
+Hot ingredients should not be casually mixed into systems containing heat-sensitive liquids, active enzymes or ingredients whose behavior you want to control.

 Surface drying

-This allows visible external moisture to reduce while the ingredient can still remain hydrated internally.
+Surface drying reduces visible external moisture while the ingredient can remain hydrated internally.

 The objective is not necessarily to dry the particle completely.